 Andrea Whitson When she was in second grade, child protective services threatened to remove Andrea from her home if her mother would not allow her to be placed in Special Ed because she was incapable of learning math.
 A seasoned educator, her mother insisted that Andrea be properly tested.
 She was immediately placed three grade levels ahead in math and later went on to earn two degrees from MIT, where she worked as a TA (lab and lecture).
 After 15 years of work in machine vision and engineering management, Andrea's current career is as a homeschool parent of a gifted daughter.
 She also teaches Hands on Science, Environmental Science, Biology through Horse Science, Computer Science, Python, and Robotics at the Pensacola MESS Hall and with a local gifted homeschool co-op.
 Many her students have been 2e or on the ASD Spectrum.
 She is married to a 2e husband.
 She believes the Joy Hakim series on The Story of Science is the best ever written for gifted and 2e children (and the most fun to teach).
 Andrea has been teaching for GHF for several years and is well loved by her students (and their parents)!

 Christy Knockleby is a homeschooling mother of three.
 She has a BA in political studies, loves playing games, and enjoys learning new things.
 She’s been teaching Minecraft-based classes for three years now and greatly enjoys it.
+In fact, she enjoys it so much so that she has created Cobblestone Academy, a Facebook page dedicated to learning through Minecraft and highlighting the classes she teaches through GHF and other venues.
+She's especially excited to teach a Shakespeare Minecraft class this year, as her love of Shakespeare dates back to her teen years when she recruited her friends to enact Mid Summer's Night Dream in the attic of her house.
 She blogs at Houseful of Chaos.

 Dori Koehler holds a MA/PhD in Mythological Studies with emphasis in Depth Psychology from Pacifica Graduate Institute.
 She has worked as a personal tutor for the past 10 years, both for children and for adults.
 Her passion for popular culture, particularly Disney Studies, led her to write her forthcoming book, The Mouse and the Myth: The Sacred Art and Secular Ritual of Disneyland.
 She writes a personal blog about myth and contemporary popular culture: Mythicbliss.
 She is a published poet and has also published academic essays related to film analysis.
 Most importantly, she is a devoted wife, pet mamma, auntie, sister, and friend who spends many hours walking, reading, and thinking together with Lucy, her cocker spaniel companion.